Status and phase

 About

 Children who are receiving the Cardiohelp device will be approached and consented to participate if interested.
-Participants will undergo a standardized data collection to estimate survival to 30 days and the prevalence of serious adverse events like stroke, bleeding, and hemolysis.
+For the Cardiohelp device trial, participants will undergo a standardized data collection to estimate survival to 30 days and the prevalence of serious adverse events like stroke, bleeding, and hemolysis.
+For the blood thinner randomized trial, participants will be randomized 1:1 to blood thinner strategy to determine which blood thinner has the fewest bleeding and clotting complications.

-Outcomes will be compared to performance goals (PG) derived from the ECMO literature.
+For the Cardiohelp single-arm trial, participant outcomes will be compared to performance goals (PG) derived from the ECMO literature.
+For the blood thinner randomized trial, the amount of bleeding and clotting will be measured.

 Full description